Corridor & main temple of Sanjusangen-do

 The north side faces Shichijo Street, and there is Kyoto National Museum to the north.

-In 1165, a large temple with many buildings was completed.
+In 1165, a large temple with many buildings was completed in this place.

 But it was destroyed by fire in 1249, then only the main hall was rebuilt in 1266.

-In this long temple, there are a stunning number of Buddha statues.
+In this long temple, there are a considerable number of Buddha statues.

-There is a statue of the Goddess of Kannon with many arms in the center
+A big statue of the Goddess of Kannon with many arms ("Senju-Kannon") is enshrined in the center of the temple.

-All of them are about 1.6-1.7 meters high, and it is said that each statue was created by a different sculptor around the 13th century.
+All of them are about 1.6 to 1.7 meters high, and it is said that each statue was created by a different sculptor around the 13th century.

 All of them are arranged in 10 rows orderly.

-(There is another statue behind the main large statue, so the total number is 1,001.)
+There is another statue behind the main big statue, so the total number of the small statues is 1,001.